Working with Our Members

 GLWA has a dedicated Member Outreach Program that collaborates with its members on water and wastewater activities.
 Work groups are used to involve members in technical service and financial discussions that support decision-making for GLWA’s water and wastewater systems.
 GLWA has designated team members working within the Member Outreach Program and includes a contracted third-party facilitator responsible for ensuring and sustaining the rules of collaboration and furthering the transparent exchange of information between GLWA and its members.

-Representatives from the surrounding counties worked hand-in-hand with GLWA to create a program that is first of its kind in Michigan, and one of only a few models for sustainable assistance plans in the country.
-GLWA’s partner community action agencies (CAA) currently have direct oversight for the implementation and marketing of the program in their service areas, allowing for more tailored outreach efforts.
-Our CAA partners include: Oakland Livingston Human Service Agency (OLHSA), Macomb Community Action Agency (MCA), and support from Genesee County Community Action Resource Department (GCCARD), in addition to the founding-administer Wayne Metropolitan Community Action Agency (Wayne Metro).
+Representatives from the surrounding counties worked together with GLWA to create a program that is first of its kind in Michigan, and one of only a few models for sustainable assistance plans in the country.
+GLWA engages with local service delivery partners who have direct oversight of the implementation and marketing of the program in their service areas, allowing for more tailored outreach efforts.
+Our partners include Macomb Community Action Agency (MCA) and the founding-administer Wayne Metropolitan Community Action Agency (Wayne Metro).

 BY THE NUMBERS